 Sent from my iPad

-- Be suspicious of communications with urgent requests from executives.
+- Be suspicious of communications with urgent requests.

-- Verify unusual requests for money (via wire transfer, gift card, or other means) from your supervisor or leadership before acting.
+- Verify unusual requests for money (via wire transfer, gift card, or other means) before acting.

-- Review the sending email address closely to see whether it is a SCCPSS address.
+- Review the sending email address closely to see is it is from someone you know.

 - Check with the apparent sender by phone call, chat, or in-person if you are at all unsure.